mitre/mongodb-enterprise-advanced-3-stig-baseline/README.md

 # mongodb-enterprise-advanced-stig-baseline

-InSpec profile to validate the secure configuration of MongoDB Enterprised Advanced 3, against [DISA](https://iase.disa.mil/stigs/)'s **MongoDB Enterprise Advanced 3.x Security Technical Implementation Guide (STIG) Version 1, Release 2**.
+InSpec profile to validate the secure configuration of MongoDB Enterprised Advanced 3, against [DISA](https://iase.disa.mil/stigs/)'s MongoDB Enterprise Advanced 3.x Security Technical Implementation Guide (STIG) Version 1, Release 2.

 ## Getting Started
 It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __ssh__.